rampion/custom-shells-for-make/README.md

 };

 run_recipe_line(){
-	:	Write the output of all the following commands to the recipe pipe for the backgrounded shell.
+	: Write the output of all the following commands to the recipe pipe for the  ;
+	: backgrounded shell.                                                        ;

-		As long as at least one process has a writable file handle for the recipe pipe open, EOF will not be written to the pipe and the backgrounded shell will continue trying to run commands from it.
+	: As long as at least one process has a writable file handle for the recipe  ;
+	: pipe open, EOF will not be written to the pipe and the backgrounded shell  ;
+	: will continue trying to run commands from it.                              ;

+	: If instead commands wrote to the recipe pipe individually, then EOF would  ;
+	: be written to the pipe at the end of each command, allowing the            ;
+	: backgrounded                                                               ;
-		If instead commands wrote to the recipe pipe individually, then EOF would be written to the pipe at the end of each command, allowing the backgrounded shell to reach the "end" of the pipe and move on to cleanup prematurely.
+	: shell to reach the "end" of the pipe and move on to cleanup prematurely.   ;
-	;

 	exec >$$entire_recipe;

 	recipe_line=$$2;
 	echo "$$recipe_line";

-	:	Use the a pipe as a synchronization lock to detect when the backgrounded shell has finished running this recipe line.
-Otherwise, if we did not wait, the output of one line might print after make echoes the next recipe line;
+	: Use the a pipe as a synchronization lock to detect when the backgrounded   ;
+	: shell has finished running this recipe line.
+Otherwise, if we did not wait,;
+	: the output of one line might print after make echoes the next recipe line  ;
 	echo "true > $$recipe_line_complete";
 	cat $$recipe_line_complete >/dev/null;

-	:	Use "sleep" to keep the recipe file handle open in the background for long enough for make to call run_recipe_line again with the next recipe line, preventing the background shell from ending between recipe lines;
+	: Use "sleep" to keep the recipe file handle open in the background          ;
+	: for long enough for make to call run_recipe_line again with the next       ;
+	: recipe line, preventing the background shell from ending between recipe    ;
+	: lines                                                                      ;
 	sleep .1 &
 };